adamcasson/mechanistic-interpretability/README.md

 ## Get started
 ### Modular Addition
-Modular addition is the main task studied in [1].
+Modular addition is the main task studied in "A Mechanistic Interpretability Analysis of Grokking" by Neel Nanda [1].
 It's a toy task where we train an autoregressive decoder-only transformer to learn:

 `x + y = (x + y) % p`